 When do registrations close?

-Online and hardcopy registrations close at Midday on Saturday 23 November.
+Online registrations close at 5.00pm on Friday 19 November.
 You can however register in person at the event start on Sunday morning.
-Allow plenty of time to register, which will be helped by bringing a completed hard copy of the registration form.
+Please allow plenty of time to register before your ride starts.

 When do I get my Rider ID?

-All riders should collect their unique Ride ID for Gear Up Girl SA from the Bicycle SA office (53 Carrington Street, Adelaide) between 9.00am and 5.00 pm, Friday 22 November and between 8.00am and 12 noon, Saturday 23 November.
-If you have not collected your Ride ID, by 12 noon, Saturday 23 November, you must check in at the registration desk at the start location to collect them on the morning of the ride.
+All riders should collect their unique Ride ID for Gear Up Girl SA from the Bicycle SA office (11a Croydon Rd, Keswick 5035) between 9.00am and 5.00 pm, Wednesday 17 and Thursday 18 November.
+If you have not collected your Ride ID, by 5.00pm on Thursday 18 November you must check in at the registration desk at the start location to collect them on the morning of the ride.
 Please note: they are not mailed out.
 You can collect on behalf of someone else providing you have a copy of their payment receipt.
 Your Ride ID will give you access to refreshment stations en route and at the finish.

 What sort of bike do I need to have?